devscola/Consensus/CONTRIBUTING.md

 The first parameter refers to the input (exposed by Sinatra) and the second parameter refers to the output port of the container for that service.

-In line 13 we are forced to put into the Selenium environment that will be in charge of giving the web service that we need.
+In line 13 we are forced to put into the Selenium environment that will be in charge of giving the web service that we need, and in line 14 on put link to Mongo container.

-On line 14, we tell our container to start the indicated 'bundle' at the start of the environment.
+On line 15, we tell our container to start the indicated 'bundle' at the start of the environment.

 ## Preparing the application for booting with 'rake'